Kreswell/kreswell.github.io/_posts/SomeStuffAboutLookingAtThings.md

 To say a thing is, well *a thing*, implies a few things about it:
 1. Boundedness.
 There is somewhere that it is and somewhere that it *isn't*.
-Even for things, such as electromagnetic fields, that we understand to exist everywhere in the universe, what we observe about them are their localized variations.
-Furthermore, for something to be a *thing*, as we usually think of it, the "where it is" must be bounded.
+And this "where it is" bounded.
 We should be able to draw a finite-volume box that completely encloses it.
 (This condition can, and will, be relaxed a little when we change from talking about where it *is* to where it *could be*.)

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzc4MTczMDMsNTYxOTc1MzkwLC0xNDE3OT
+eyJoaXN0b3J5IjpbMTI0ODQ3MTUzOSw1NjE5NzUzOTAsLTE0MT
-EyNzI4LC0xOTc0MTgyMDYwLC01NjYyNzcxNDYsLTE5NDQxOTY4
+c5MTI3MjgsLTE5NzQxODIwNjAsLTU2NjI3NzE0NiwtMTk0NDE5
-NzRdfQ==
+Njg3NF19
 -->